-Luckily, there is a package which comes with (almost) everything you need to keep your bag pristine.
-I use Apple Brand Leather Cleaner & Conditioner Kit to maintain both bags that I keep and ones that I sell.
-Here is the routine that I follow to get results such as these (not mine,from an Amazon review):
+Luckily, there is a package that comes with (almost) everything you need to keep your bag pristine.
+I use Apple Brand Leather Cleaner & Conditioner Kit (Amazon link) to maintain both bags that I keep and the ones that I sell.

-- Wipe the outside your bag down with a soft, damp cloth
+- Wipe the outside of your bag down with a soft, damp cloth

-- Using a very soft cloth (or, as we prefer, these makeup sponges), rub the cleaner over the surface of the bag.
+- Using a very soft cloth rub the cleaner over the surface of the bag.
 You will see the cleaner drawing off the surface dirt onto the sponge.

 - Enjoy your beautifully clean, new bag!

 ….AND SELLING IT.

 As it turned out, the Danube wasn’t quite big enough.
 With a rambunctious toddler (and another little one on the way) the times that I was able to use a bag this small were very few and far between.
 So what to do?
 Put it back on eBay of course!
 Since the bag was now cleaner (and shipping from the U.S., which makes a big difference), I was able to more than double my money on it!